How to spot a performative male out in the wild

 ♬ original sound - Jen | Toronto Date Guide - Toronto Date Guide | Jen

 Contestants at a performative male competition in Ottawa have Labubus attached to their carabiners, shoddily painted nails, and beaded friendship bracelets on their wrists.
-With one competitor saying that “everyone else here is being performative, [but] this is just me.”
+One competitor even went as far as to say that “everyone else here is being performative, [but] this is just me.”

 @aestheticadventuresss